-In 1976, the remainder opened, extending SR 724 to Route 10.
+On Nov.
+12, 1976, the remainder opened, extending SR 724 to Route 10.
 The state had been referring to the new freeway as the Route 10 connector up until the time it opened.
 Signs for Exit 10 on I-91 once labeled the highway as "To Route 10".

 The other Route 40